levmckinney/rust-fluid-sim/README.md

 This should build the code and start the simulation :D
 ## IDE for reading through the code
-If you want to read the code with the ability to jump to definitions and get documentation when you hover over things I recommend VSC with the `rust-lang.rust` and `matklad.rust-analyzer` extensions installed.
+If you want to read the code with the ability to jump to definitions and get documentation when you hover over things I recommend VS Code with the `rust-lang.rust` and `matklad.rust-analyzer` extensions installed.
 ## Project structure
 Physics simulation code in the project is held within `src/fluid_sim` To start reading through start with `src/fluid_sim/mod.rs`